shreyanshAmpleServ/Chat_Ai_fe/README.md

-DCC Enterprise AI Assistant — App Content
+# DCC Enterprise Aiva AI Assistant

-Hero (Header)
+## Hero (Header)

-Title: DCC Enterprise AI Assistant
+**Title:** DCC Enterprise AI Assistant
-Subtitle: Ask in plain English.
+**Subtitle:** Ask in plain English.
 Get instant insights from SAP Business One.
-Tagline: Ask.
+**Tagline:** Ask.
 Analyze.
 Act.

-Supporting line: Turn natural-language questions into accurate answers, charts, and SQL—without digging through reports.

-Primary CTA: Start a conversation
-Secondary CTA: See sample questions

-Empty State (First-run / No messages)

-Headline: Enterprise intelligence at your fingertips
-Body: Ask about sales, invoices, customers, items, or trends—your assistant will analyze live data and respond with clear answers, tables, and visuals.

-Quick categories:

-Sales Analytics – Revenue, trends, top customers

-Invoices & Receivables – Overdues, aging, average invoice value

-Orders & Fulfillment – Open orders, pending deliveries, cancellations

-Items & Inventory – Top items, item-wise sales, customer item history

-Comparisons & Trends – Month-over-month, quarter-over-quarter

-Suggested prompt chips (click-to-send):

-Show me all sales orders created this month.

-List all sales invoices for customer ABC Traders.

-Get the total sales amount for today.

-Show all open sales quotations.

-Which invoices are overdue as of today?

-Show top 5 customers by sales value in the last quarter.

-List all sales orders pending delivery.

-Show sales invoices between 1st and 15th September.

-Get all canceled sales orders.

-Show total sales per sales employee for the current year.

-Show total quantity sold of item ‘P1001’ last month.

-Which items had the highest sales in October?

-List all items sold to customer 'ABC Traders' in the last quarter.

-What are the top 10 most sold items this year?

-Show item-wise total sales amount this week.

-What is the total revenue generated this year?

-Compare total sales between Q1 and Q2.

-What’s the average invoice value for October?

-How many invoices were issued last week?

-Show sales growth percentage month by month.

-Show all customers with no sales in the last 3 months.

-Get the total outstanding invoices per customer.

-Which customers purchased item ‘A2002’?

-Show sales trend by month for customer 'Acme Corporation'.

-Get total sales by customer group.

-Composer Placeholder

-“Ask about your business data… e.g., ‘Show me all sales orders created this month’”

-“Try: ‘Top 5 customers by sales value in the last quarter’”

-“You can be specific: ‘Invoices between 01–09–2025 and 15–09–2025’”

-Assistant “Thinking” / Loading Text

-Analyzing your query…

-Fetching sales data…

-Generating SQL and validating results…

-Formatting your answer…

-Result Framing (shown above the answer, optional)

-Summary: Here’s what I found based on your filters.

-Data scope: Source: SAP Business One | Company: DCC | Period: Current Month

-Next actions: Export, Filter, Visualize, Save as Report

-Follow-up Suggestions (dynamic buttons under each answer)

-Change date range

-Add customer filter

-Show as chart

-Show item-wise breakdown

-Export to Excel

-Save as dashboard tile

-Sidebar / Help Panel

-Title: Ask better questions, get sharper answers
-Tips:

-Include date ranges: “this month”, “last quarter”, “between 01–09–2025 and 15–09–2025”

-Specify entities: customer (“ABC Traders”), item code (“P1001”), sales employee

-Ask for formats: “table”, “chart”, “summary only”

-Combine filters: “Top 5 customers by value in Q2 for customer group Retail”

-Compare periods: “Compare total sales Q1 vs Q2”

-Examples you can copy-paste:

-Which invoices are overdue as of today?

-Show item-wise total sales amount this week.

-Show sales growth percentage month by month.

-Get the total outstanding invoices per customer.

-Microcopy for Controls

-Button: Ask

-Button: Visualize

-Button: Export CSV

-Button: Copy SQL

-Button: Save Report

-Dropdown: Date range

-Toggle: Include tax

-Empty table state: No records match your filters.
+**Supporting line:** Turn natural-language questions into accurate answers, charts, and SQL—without digging through reports.

+**Primary CTA:** Start a conversation
+**Secondary CTA:** See sample questions

+---

+## Empty State (First-run / No messages)

+**Headline:** Enterprise intelligence at your fingertips
+**Body:** Ask about sales, invoices, customers, items, or trends—your assistant will analyze live data and respond with clear answers, tables, and visuals.

+**Quick categories**

+- Sales Analytics — Revenue, trends, top customers
+- Invoices & Receivables — Overdues, aging, average invoice value
+- Orders & Fulfillment — Open orders, pending deliveries, cancellations
+- Items & Inventory — Top items, item-wise sales, customer item history
+- Comparisons & Trends — Month-over-month, quarter-over-quarter

+**Suggested prompt chips (click-to-send)**

+- Show me all sales orders created this month.
+- List all sales invoices for customer ABC Traders.
+- Get the total sales amount for today.
+- Show all open sales quotations.
+- Which invoices are overdue as of today?
+- Show top 5 customers by sales value in the last quarter.
+- List all sales orders pending delivery.
+- Show sales invoices between 1st and 15th September.
+- Get all canceled sales orders.
+- Show total sales per sales employee for the current year.
+- Show total quantity sold of item `P1001` last month.
+- Which items had the highest sales in October?
+- List all items sold to customer 'ABC Traders' in the last quarter.
+- What are the top 10 most sold items this year?
+- Show item-wise total sales amount this week.
+- What is the total revenue generated this year?
+- Compare total sales between Q1 and Q2.
+- What’s the average invoice value for October?
+- How many invoices were issued last week?
+- Show sales growth percentage month by month.
+- Show all customers with no sales in the last 3 months.
+- Get the total outstanding invoices per customer.
+- Which customers purchased item `A2002`?
+- Show sales trend by month for customer 'Acme Corporation'.
+- Get total sales by customer group.

+---

+## Composer Placeholder (input hints)

+- "Ask about your business data… e.g., 'Show me all sales orders created this month'"
+- "Try: 'Top 5 customers by sales value in the last quarter'"
+- "You can be specific: 'Invoices between 01-09-2025 and 15-09-2025'"

+---

+## Assistant “Thinking” / Loading Text

+- Analyzing your query…
+- Fetching sales data…
+- Generating SQL and validating results…
+- Formatting your answer…

+---

+## Result Framing (shown above the answer, optional)

+- **Summary:** Here’s what I found based on your filters.
+- **Data scope:** Source: SAP Business One | Company: DCC | Period: Current Month
+- **Next actions:** Export, Filter, Visualize, Save as Report

+---

+## Follow-up Suggestions (dynamic buttons under each answer)

+- Change date range
+- Add customer filter
+- Show as chart
+- Show item-wise breakdown
+- Export to Excel
+- Save as dashboard tile

+---

+## Sidebar / Help Panel

+**Title:** Ask better questions, get sharper answers

+**Tips**

+- Include date ranges: “this month”, “last quarter”, or “between 01-09-2025 and 15-09-2025”
+- Specify entities: customer (“ABC Traders”), item code (`P1001`), sales employee
+- Ask for formats: “table”, “chart”, “summary only”
+- Combine filters: “Top 5 customers by value in Q2 for customer group Retail”
+- Compare periods: “Compare total sales Q1 vs Q2”

+**Examples you can copy-paste**

+- Which invoices are overdue as of today?
+- Show item-wise total sales amount this week.
+- Show sales growth percentage month by month.
+- Get the total outstanding invoices per customer.

+---

+## Microcopy for Controls

+- Button: Ask
+- Button: Visualize
+- Button: Export CSV
+- Button: Copy SQL
+- Button: Save Report
+- Dropdown: Date range
+- Toggle: Include tax
+- Empty table state: No records match your filters.
 Try widening the date range or removing a filter.

+---

-Notifications & Toasts
+## Notifications & Toasts

-Saved: Report saved to My Reports.
+- Saved: Report saved to My Reports.

-Export ready: Your CSV is ready to download.
+- Export ready: Your CSV is ready to download.

-Copied: SQL copied to clipboard.
+- Copied: SQL copied to clipboard.

-Refreshed: Data refreshed successfully.
+- Refreshed: Data refreshed successfully.

+---

-Error States
+## Error States

-No data found: We couldn’t find matching records for that query.
+- No data found: We couldn’t find matching records for that query.
 Try a broader date range or remove filters.

-Data access: You don’t have permission to view this dataset.
+- Data access: You don’t have permission to view this dataset.
 Contact an administrator.

-Timeout: The query took too long.
+- Timeout: The query took too long.
 Try narrowing the date range or adding a customer/item filter.

-Parse issue: I couldn’t understand part of that question.
-Try: “Show sales invoices between 01–09–2025 and 15–09–2025.”
+- Parse issue: I couldn’t understand part of that question.
+Try: “Show sales invoices between 01-09-2025 and 15-09-2025.”

+---

-Footer / Compliance
+## Footer / Compliance

-Data freshness: Results reflect the latest synchronized data from SAP Business One.
+- **Data freshness:** Results reflect the latest synchronized data from SAP Business One.

-Accuracy note: Totals may differ from printed forms due to rounding or filter choices.
+- **Accuracy note:** Totals may differ from printed forms due to rounding or filter choices.

-Privacy: Only authorized users can access company data.
+- **Privacy:** Only authorized users can access company data.
 Actions are logged for audit.

+---

-Short Descriptions for Stores / About Screen
+## Short Descriptions for Stores / About Screen

-One-liner:
+**One-liner:**
 DCC Enterprise AI Assistant lets your team ask natural-language questions and instantly explore SAP Business One data—no report building required.

-Feature bullets:

-Natural-language Q&A for sales, invoices, orders, customers, and items

-Smart filters: date ranges, customers, items, sales employees, groups

-Tables, summaries, and charts with one click

-Auto-generated SQL you can review and export

-Save, share, and schedule reports

-“Suggested Prompt Library” (for your UI menu)

-Sales & Revenue

-Get the total sales amount for today.

-What is the total revenue generated this year?

-Show sales growth percentage month by month.

-Compare total sales between Q1 and Q2.

-Invoices & AR

-List all sales invoices for customer ABC Traders.

-Which invoices are overdue as of today?

-Show sales invoices between 1st and 15th September.

-What’s the average invoice value for October?

-How many invoices were issued last week?

-Get the total outstanding invoices per customer.

-Orders & Quotations

-Show me all sales orders created this month.

-Show all open sales quotations.

-List all sales orders pending delivery.

-Get all canceled sales orders.

-Customers & Segments

-Show top 5 customers by sales value in the last quarter.

-Show all customers with no sales in the last 3 months.

-Show sales trend by month for customer 'Acme Corporation'.

-Get total sales by customer group.

-Items & Product Mix

-Show total quantity sold of item ‘P1001’ last month.

-Which items had the highest sales in October?

-List all items sold to customer 'ABC Traders' in the last quarter.

-What are the top 10 most sold items this year?

-Show item-wise total sales amount this week.

-Which customers purchased item ‘A2002’?

-Optional “Answer Templates” (the tone the bot should use)

-Metric answer (short):
-“Total sales today: ₹12,48,560 across 43 invoices.
-Want a breakdown by customer or item?”

-Table answer (brief intro + table):
-“I found 12 invoices for ABC Traders in this period.
-Here’s a summary—want the PDF links or to export CSV?”

-Trend answer (context + suggestion):
-“Sales grew 8.4% MoM in October.
+**Feature bullets**

+- Natural-language Q&A for sales, invoices, orders, customers, and items
+- Smart filters: date ranges, customers, items, sales employees, groups
+- Tables, summaries, and charts with one click
+- Auto-generated SQL you can review and export
+- Save, share, and schedule reports

+---

+## Suggested Prompt Library (menu categories)

+### Sales & Revenue

+- Get the total sales amount for today.
+- What is the total revenue generated this year?
+- Show sales growth percentage month by month.
+- Compare total sales between Q1 and Q2.

+### Invoices & AR

+- List all sales invoices for customer ABC Traders.
+- Which invoices are overdue as of today?
+- Show sales invoices between 1st and 15th September.
+- What’s the average invoice value for October?
+- How many invoices were issued last week?
+- Get the total outstanding invoices per customer.

+### Orders & Quotations

+- Show me all sales orders created this month.
+- Show all open sales quotations.
+- List all sales orders pending delivery.
+- Get all canceled sales orders.

+### Customers & Segments

+- Show top 5 customers by sales value in the last quarter.
+- Show all customers with no sales in the last 3 months.
+- Show sales trend by month for customer 'Acme Corporation'.
+- Get total sales by customer group.

+### Items & Product Mix

+- Show total quantity sold of item `P1001` last month.
+- Which items had the highest sales in October?
+- List all items sold to customer 'ABC Traders' in the last quarter.
+- What are the top 10 most sold items this year?
+- Show item-wise total sales amount this week.
+- Which customers purchased item `A2002`?

+---

+## Optional “Answer Templates” (tone and format)

+**Metric answer (short)**
+Total sales today: ₹1,248,560 across 43 invoices.
+Want a breakdown by customer or item?

+**Table answer (brief intro + table)**
+I found 12 invoices for ABC Traders in this period.
+Here’s a summary—want PDF links or to export CSV?

+**Trend answer (context + suggestion)**
+Sales grew 8.4% MoM in October.
 Biggest gain: Retail segment (+13%).
-Compare by customer group?”
+Compare by customer group?

-Exception answer (overdues):
+**Exception answer (overdues)**
-“15 invoices overdue as of today (₹9,72,300).
-3 customers account for 72% of value.
-Want a reminder or dunning list?”
+15 invoices overdue as of today (₹972,300).
+3 customers account for 72% of the value.
+Want a reminder or a dunning list?

+---

+## Notes on corrections and improvements

+- Fixed typos and inconsistent punctuation (e.g., "Currect" → "Correct", standardized date formats to `DD-MM-YYYY`).
+- Reorganized content into clear headings and short lists for readability.
+- Standardized microcopy and control names for consistency across the UI.
+- Converted smart examples and prompt chips to code-style for item codes where appropriate (e.g., `P1001`).
+- Clarified phrasing in error messages and tips to be actionable and user-friendly.